6 Ways to Make Cooking at Home a Little Easier (and a Lot More Enjoyable)

 If your workdays are jam-packed, start developing your cooking habit on days when you have time off.
 Set aside a few hours to try making a new recipe together, ideally one that yields enough food to last a couple of days.
-Because I’m allergic to both crowds and standing in line, one of my favorite meals to make is brunch, but I also like making big-batch soups and stews that I can bring to work for lunch.
+One of my favorite meals to make is brunch, but I also like making big-batch soups and stews that I can easily reheat for lunch.

-This one has five different browning settings, so you can please even your pickiest brunch guest.
+This classic waffle maker has five different browning settings, so you can please even your pickiest brunch guest.

-Stock your shakers with fresh black pepper and kosher or fine sea salt, rather than table salt: They're more flavorful, which means you can use less.
+Use freshly ground black pepper and kosher or sea salt rather than table salt: They're more flavorful, which means you can use less.
 This rechargeable mill does all the work for you, easily adjusting from coarse to fine grinds.

 Until I learned how to properly chop and dice, cooking felt like an interminable task that put my patience (and fingers) at risk.
 Recipes that promised to take 30 minutes would take me an hour, leaving me frustrated and my nerves frayed.
 Eventually I took a knife skills class at a cooking school, then I took another (and another) until I felt confident.
 I also made a point to get myself a solid chef's knife, serrated knife and paring knife—because having the right tools is half the battle.

 Get the largest capacity food processor you can fit in your kitchen, even if you don't do a ton of entertaining (this one holds 14 cups!).
 Trust me: For years, I used a mini version and had to make everything in batches, which was messy and time-consuming.

 Do you always order in pizza?
 Ramen?
 Burgers?
 Think about your favorites, then research easy recipes (and register for any specific gear you'll need) so you can make them in your own kitchen.
 Your homemade versions might not taste exactly the same as takeout, but they'll give you a level of control over your food—like spice level and portion size—that you'd never get from delivery.
 Also: bragging rights!

 Takeout fries are usually a disappointment: cold and/or soggy by the time they get to your kitchen table.
 Enter the air fryer—you can make your own fresh crispy fries in minutes.
 This one multitasks as a toaster, convection oven and pizza oven, truly earning its space on the counter.